This post may contain affiliate links. Please read our disclosure policy.

 - Quick & Easy: Made with simple ingredients and ready in minutes.

-- Great Anytime: Perfect for breakfast, lunch, or dinner.
+- Versatile: Enjoy for breakfast, lunch, or dinner.

-Potatoes O’Brien is one of those dishes that’s simple but packed with flavor.
-It’s a mix between classic breakfast potatoes and skillet hash browns, with the perfect balance of soft and crispy textures.
-The bold seasoning makes it one of my favorite ways to enjoy potatoes.
+Potatoes O’Brien is a simple dish with big flavor.
+It’s a mix between classic breakfast potatoes and skillet hash browns, perfectly balancing crispy edges with a tender center.
+The combination of bell peppers, onions, and seasoning makes it one of my favorite ways to enjoy potatoes.

 Ingredients